-Use an ontology that only defines and allows reasoning over the clinical terms.
+Use an ontology that defines and allows reasoning over the clinical terms alone.
 This is the simplest option, since one wouldn't have to worry about modelling the instance data.
-It would simply require cleaning up a module extracted from SNOMED CT and perhaps adding concepts needed for the missing (recommended) classes.
-If the SNOMED CT module were left unaltered (i.e. with its SEP triplets and other redundant concepts), another advantage would be its compatibility with the current state of SNOMED CT, allowing interoperability with other systems that use SNOMED CT.
+It would simply require cleaning up a module extracted from SNOMED CT and perhaps adding concepts needed for the missing (recommended) classes (Section 5.2).
+If the SNOMED CT module were left unaltered (i.e. with its SEP triplets and other redundant concepts), another advantage would be its compatibility with the current state of SNOMED CT, allowing semantic interoperability with other systems that use SNOMED CT (Section 2.1).

 Use two ontologies: one for reasoning over the clinical terms, and another for reasoning over the patient records.
 The first ontology could be the one developed for the first option above.
 The second ontology could be created in a different (more or alternatively expressive) description logic.
-For example, if the underlying DL of the second ontology were DL-Lite, one could reason over the patient records by means of the technology discussed in Section 2.3.
+For example, if the underlying DL of the second ontology were DL-Lite, one could reason over the patient records by means of the OBDA technology (Section 2.3).

-One disadvantage would be that interoperability could only be achieved with other systems that use compatible ontologies.
+One disadvantage would be that semantic interoperability could only be achieved with other systems that use compatible ontologies (Section 2.1).

-Another disadvantage would be if one wanted to integrate the two ontologies for performing reasoning which involved both the clinical terms and instance data, e.g. to perform the type of reasoning about patients illustrated in Section 6.2.2.
-Some form of ontology integration or ontology mapping would have to be employed, with the added complexity of having to deal with formalisms of different expressivity (see Section 2.1).
+Another disadvantage would be if one wanted to integrate the two ontologies for performing reasoning which involved both the clinical terms and instance data (Section 6.2.2).
+Some form of ontology integration or ontology mapping would have to be employed, with the added complexity of having to deal with formalisms of different expressivity (Section 2.1).

 Create a new, combined ontology for reasoning over both clinical terms and patient records.
-The main advantage of doing things together would be that the ontology could be used for reasoning over both clinical terms and patient records.
+The main advantage of doing things together would be that the ontology could be used for reasoning over both clinical terms and patient records (Section 6.2.2).
 In other words, the problem of ontology integration or mapping of second option would be avoided.

+A disadvantage would once again be that semantic interoperability could only be achieved with other systems that use a compatible ontology.

-One could consider developing the entire ontology in something like DL-Lite, but this would prevent much of the type of reasoning over clinical terms that is possible in SNOMED CT.
-Some work has been done to allow instance data with SNOMED CT, and to reason over it.
-The SHER reasoner is designed to reason over large ABoxes (i.e. large collections of assertional statements) [42], and has been used to reason over patient data together with SNOMED CT [43].
-Alternatively, one could consider using one of the highly expressive DLs like SROIQ.
+One could consider developing the entire ontology in something like DL-Lite (Section 2.3), but this would prevent much of the type of reasoning over clinical terms that is possible in SNOMED CT.
+One could also consider using the SHER reasoner which has been used to reason over patient data together with SNOMED CT (Section 6.2.2).
+Alternatively, one could consider using one of the highly expressive DLs like SROIQ (Section 2.2).
 Since one would be dealing with a much smaller ontology than the entire SNOMED CT, acceptable response times should be obtained.